PKU-Alignment/Safe-Policy-Optimization/README.md

 **Safe Policy Optimization (SafePO)**  is a comprehensive algorithm benchmark for Safe Reinforcement Learning (Safe RL).
 It provides RL research community with a unified platform for processing and evaluating algorithms in various safe reinforcement learning environments.
 In order to better help the community study this problem, SafePO is developed with the following key features:

-- **Comprehensive Safe RL benchmark**: We offer high-quality implementation of both single-agent safe reinforcement learning algorithms (CPO, PCPO, FOCOPS, P3O, PPO-Lagrangian, TRPO-Lagrangian, PDO, CPPO-PID, RCPO, IPO, and SAC-Lagrangian) and multi-agent safe reinforcement learning algorithms (HAPPO, HAPPO-Lagrangian, IPPO, MACPO, and MAPPO).
+- **Comprehensive Safe RL benchmark**: We offer high-quality implementation of both single-agent safe reinforcement learning algorithms (CPO, PCPO, FOCOPS, P3O, PPO-Lag, TRPO-Lag, PDO, CPPO-PID, RCPO, IPO, and SAC-Lag) and multi-agent safe reinforcement learning algorithms (HAPPO, HAPPO-Lag, IPPO, MACPO, and MAPPO).
 - **Richer interfaces**：In SafePO, you can modify the parameters of the algorithm according to your requirements.
 We provide customizable YAML files for each algorithm, and you can also pass in the parameters you want to change via argparse at the terminal.
 - **Fairer and more effective**：In the past, when comparing different algorithms, the number of interactions of each algorithm and the processing mode of buffer may be different.
 To solve this problem, we abstract the most basic Policy Gradient class and inherit all other algorithms from this class to ensure a fairer and more reasonable performance comparison.
 In order to improve efficiency, we also support multi-core CPU parallelization, which greatly accelerates algorithm development and verification.
 - **More information**：We provide rich data visualization methods.
 Reinforcement learning algorithms typically involves huge number of parameters.
 In order to better understand the changes of each parameter in the training process, we use log files, TensorBoard, and wandb to visualize them.
 We believe this will help developers tune each algorithm more efficiently.